 The right age range for you depends entirely on your lifestyle!
 Think through what you are and are not willing to do.
 If you don’t have the energy to go outside and play fetch multiple times throughout the day, get a dog who’s past their puppy years.
 If you don’t want to be tied to a daily, three-mile walk, consider a low-energy dog breed, like the ones we describe below.

 Many of the best dog breeds for seniors are good fits because they don’t require a ton of exercise.
 These breeds tend to be less energetic, requiring a lower commitment to long, daily walks.
 Keep in mind that every dog needs exercise, just like humans.
-So, before you commit to getting any kind of dog, be sure you’re up for the commitment.
+So, before you get a dog, be sure you’re up for the commitment.

 Shih Tzu